blbadger/blbadger.github.io/depth-generality.md

 ### Implications of imperfect input representation

-The theory and experimental observations put forward here provide an explanation of how even extremely large deep learning models avoid overfitting.
-Due to the inability of deep layers to determine a unique input (and perhaps combined with an inability to feasibly match a hidden layer using gradient descent for very poorly conditioned models) leads to a loss of information on the input, such that deep layers are incapable of exactly copying an input even when they have sufficient capacity to do so.
-These layers resemble those with far fewer nodes with respect to input representation, and therefore would be expected to behave as much smaller layers with regards to overfitting.
-But because such deep models typically do have a huge number of parameters, they are capable of approximating a very wide variety of functions and thus are more expressive than smaller models.
-Deep models as they are currently designed thus have the generalizability of a model with few parameters along with the expressivity of a model with many.

 For models applied to the task of classification, particularly where there are fewer classification categories than input elements, then necessarily all the information from the input does not reach the output such that backpropegation cannot instruct the network to exactly copy an input (in the general case, barring certain weight and bias configurations).
 But for hidden state models or for classification in which there are many more output elements than inputs, exact representation becomes important.

 The theory developed on this page also gives an explanation for the common architecture for autoencoders.
 Typically these seek to avoid copying the input to the output and thus have fewer elements in the latent space than inputs.
 On the other hand, they also typically do not want to lose information between the latent space and output, which may be why an increasing-size architecture has been found to be so successful.

-The theory of representation accuracy goes a long way towards explaining the types of architectures that have been found to be successful in a variety of tasks in recent times as well.
+The theory of representation accuracy goes some way towards explaining the types of architectures that have been found to be successful in a variety of tasks in recent times as well.
 Transformers use stacks of self-attention and feed-forward fully connected units to create representations of inputs, both of which are typically non-invertible (for example see that a single self-attention output vector value can be any linear combination of softmax outputs of $q*k$ values at each input).
 Alternatives to transformers that have also proven effective in recent years combine fully connected subcomponents in non-invertible methods (the mlp-mixer architecture's output can be a linear combination of any given weight vector).